Introduction

 Windows users might need to find an alternative to

-for generating key pairs
+ssh-keygenfor generating key pairs

 ssh-keygen -t ed25519 -C "YOUR_EMAIL@YOUR_PROVIDER.com"

-switch is to set the signing algorithm.
+-tswitch is to set the signing algorithm.

-Available options:[-t dsa | ecdsa | ecdsa-sk | ed25519 | ed25519-sk | rsa]
+Available options:[-t dsa | ecdsa | ecdsa-sk | ed25519 | ed25519-sk | rsa]-Cswitch sets a comment on the generated key.

 specify a filename of your choice.

-will further ask for a passphrase.
+ssh-keygen will further ask for a passphrase.
 You can also leave this empty and proceed.

-At the end of this section you should now be having a pair of files id_ed25519
+At the end of this section you should now be having a pair of files id_ed25519 and id_ed25519.pub.
+(Assuming the default file names).

 Tip